Zvapo/CosmosNote/backend/quartz/content/Understanding Habitable Planets.md

 3. **Atmospheric Conditions**: A suitable atmosphere is necessary to protect life from harmful radiation and to regulate temperature.
 The atmosphere should also contain essential gases, such as oxygen and carbon dioxide.

 4. **Stable Climate**: A stable climate that allows for the development and sustenance of life forms is important.
 This includes a balance of temperature and weather patterns.
+For more information on the temperature aspects, see [[Temperature Range for Habitable Planets]].

 5. **Geological Activity**: Some geological activity can be beneficial for life, as it can recycle nutrients and create diverse environments.